charljvv/zsh-setup/README.md

 You can automate the **** out of your windows application installs now.
 Combine Choco and Powershell (as admin) and new dev machine setups are a breeze.

-NOTICE: You do require Admin rights on the machine for this to work though, soooo goodluck getting that request approved :D
+**NOTE:** You do require Admin rights on the machine for this to work though, soooo goodluck getting that request approved 😂

 Once you have choco installed and running (which the devs have made easy with a nice one-liner powershell command).
 ```